Trump lawyer: Impeachment case 'undemocratic,' ill-advised - WTMJ

 Associated Press

-WASHINGTON (AP) — Democrats are using the upcoming Senate impeachment trial of Donald Trump as a political “weapon” to bar the former president from seeking office again, and are pursuing a case that is “undemocratic” and unconstitutional, one of his lawyers said Monday night.
+WASHINGTON (AP) — Democrats are using the upcoming Senate impeachment trial of Donald Trump as a political “weapon” to bar the former president from seeking office again and are pursuing a case that is “undemocratic” and unconstitutional, one of his lawyers says.

-Trump faces trial before the Senate next week on accusations that he incited a harrowing and deadly siege at the U.S. Capitol on Jan.
-6, when a mob of loyalists overran the police and stormed the building.
-Though a conviction is unlikely, Democrats are aiming to present a damning account that links Trump’s encouragement of his supporters to “fight like hell” against the results of his election loss to Democrat Joe Biden to the violence and chaos.
+Trump faces trial next week on accusations that he incited a harrowing and deadly siege at the U.S. Capitol on Jan.
+6, when loyalists in town for a rally supporting the president overran the police and violently stormed the building.
+The House passed a single article of impeachment against Trump one week before he left office, triggering a trial that Democrats say is necessary to hold Trump publicly accountable for the attack.
+If Trump is convicted, Congress could bar him from holding public office again.

+Whether the Senate trial is constitutional is a point of contention because of the unique circumstances: never before has a president faced an impeachment trial after leaving office.
+Democrats say there is precedent, pointing to an 1876 impeachment of a secretary of war who resigned his office in a last-ditch attempt to avoid an impeachment trial.
+The Senate held it anyway.

-On the eve of expected legal briefs from lawyers for both sides, Trump attorney David Schoen forecast some of the arguments he plans to make at the trial, calling the case unconstitutional — though many legal scholars disagree — as well as “undemocratic” and needlessly divisive.
+On the eve of expected legal briefs from lawyers for both sides, Trump attorney David Schoen’s appearance on Fox News Monday night previewed some of the arguments he plans to make at the trial.
+He called the case needlessly divisive.

-“It’s also the most ill-advised legislative action that I’ve seen in my lifetime,” Schoen said in an interview with Fox News.

 Trump is the first president in American history to be impeached twice.
-He was acquitted at a Senate trial last year over his contacts with his Ukrainian counterpart.
+He was acquitted at a Senate trial last year over his contacts with his Ukrainian counterpart, but was acquitted by the Senate.
 Impeachment, Schoen said, “is the weapon they’ve tried to use against him.”

-He alleged that the case was an effort to bar Trump from ever running for office again, “and that’s about as undemocratic as you can get.”

-Schoen, an Alabama attorney, and Bruce Castor, a former county prosecutor in Pennsylvania, were announced as Trump’s lawyers on Sunday evening, one day after it was revealed that the former president had parted ways with another set of attorneys in what one person described as a mutual decision.
+The Constitution specifies that disqualification from office can be a punishment for an impeachment conviction.

-In a separate interview with The Atlanta Journal-Constitution, Schoen said he did not plan to argue that Trump lost the election because of fraud, as Trump has repeatedly insisted, and would instead argue that the trial itself is unconstitutional since Trump has already left office and that he did not incite a riot.
+In an interview with The Atlanta Journal-Constitution, Schoen said he did not plan to argue that Trump lost the election because of fraud, as Trump has repeatedly insisted, and would instead argue that the trial itself is unconstitutional.
+He also said he’ll make the case that his words were protected by the First Amendment and did not incite a riot.

 House Democrats plan to lay out what happened on Jan.
 6 in graphic detail — an effort to get through to Senate Republicans who have largely avoided talking about the attack itself and Trump’s role in it, instead focusing on the process of the impeachment trial.
 They are expected to play videos and verbally recount the violence of the day in hopes of stirring the Republicans, most of whom fled the Senate that day as the rioters broke in.